booyaa/booyaa.github.io/blog/2019-0016-aws-devops-pro-certification-cloudformation .md

     Type: AWS::S3::Bucket
 ```

-`HelloBucket` is our resource, and the type we've gone for is an S3 bucket.
+`HelloBucket` is the logical name of our `resource`, and the type we've gone for is an S3 bucket.

+Let's use the CLI to create the stack based on this template.

 ```bash
 aws cloudformation create-stack \